 What is your approach?

-My approach tailored to the individual and their specific concerns.
-I am trained in these specific approaches
+Our approach tailored to the individual and their specific concerns.
+We am trained in these specific approaches

 - Cognitive behavioral therapy (CBT)